Rocker Cover

 The same 1980 rocker cover, and still some bowing at the bottom of the vertical channels:

 Conclusions?
 My gold cover is crushed, by about 3 threads going by the stud, and with only a little more bowing at the bottom of the vertical channels, but it doesn't seem different enough to be the only cause of the problem.
-However the 1980 cover nut does go down further than mine, and does apply sufficient pressure to the gasket, even with severely compressed rubber washers, without bottoming on the rocker gear nut.
+However the 1980 cover nut does go down further than mine, and does apply sufficient pressure to the gasket, even with severely compressed grommets, without bottoming on the rocker gear nut.

 Subsequently during head gasket replacement I looked at the cover more closely.
-A socket placed where the rubber seal and cup washer goes shows the hole is badly distorted round the hole, touching at the green arrows, but a 3 or 4mm gap at the sides.
+A socket placed where the grommet and cup washer goes shows the hole is badly distorted round the hole, touching at the green arrows, but a 3 or 4mm gap at the sides.
 Hence the constant small leaks down the side of the cover I'd always had:

 Clamping the cover between a suitably-sized socket on the outside ...